pavelexpertov/fastbook/README.md

 ## How to install the damned thing locally next to your GPU
 Installing dependencies for this repository via `conda` has been hairy.
 Hopefully, this will help me and whoever is reading this to set it up without flaws.
+Do try to create environment by choosing either `environment.yml` or `environment_cuda.yml` when using conda/mamba and see what happens.
 Keep in mind, that it's targeted for GPU set up.
 So plan accordingly for your CPU set up.
 Furtheremore, it's done for Linux OS by a Linux user.
 If you ain't using this platform, go elsewhere for info ;).
 Steps: